 The injections are given at various points in the head and neck every 12 weeks.
 Chronic migraines have been decreased in frequency and severity with Botox injections.

-For chronic migraines, patients who are non-responsive to other preventive treatments can be improved by Botox.
-[17]
+For chronic migraines, patients who are non-responsive to other preventive treatments can be improved by Botox [17].

 Fig 5: Botulinum toxin injection